Unoqwy/trakt/README.md

 ### Reloading

-The configuration can be reloaded without restarting trakt.
-To do so, type `reload` in the program's console.
+To reload the configuration without restart, you can:
+* Type `reload` in the console
+* Click a button on the web-based dashboard (WIP)

 ### As a library

-If you need a custom load balancer to integrate with the rest of your infrastructure, this porject can be used as a library to build on top of.
+If you need a custom load balancer to integrate with the rest of your infrastructure, this project can be used as a library to build on top of.

 Your starting point should be adding `trakt_core` as a dependency.
-You can then look at documentation, and check out how trakt itself uses the library [here](./src).
+Then, you can look at the documentation, and check out how trakt itself uses the library [here](./src).